A Letter to All

 Greetings to whomever this reaches,

-This letter is intended to create a public dialogue about the future and to lay down an irrefutable case for the inevitability of structural economic change.
-It is hoped that you care about the well-being of humanity and making the world a better place.
+This letter is intended to create a public dialogue about the future and to lay down a strong case for the inevitability of structural economic change.
+I hope and think that you do care about the well-being of humanity and making the world a better place.
 This is why it is imperative that you seriously weigh and deliberate the ideas below.

 The world faces numerous crises, above all: climate change, war and poverty.
 These problems are the products of fundamental social forces which shape our society.
-Presented below is a brief but complete analysis of society to examine and explain these forces and their development.
-Understanding how society has evolved allows us to comprehend the process of change and support progress towards a more sustainable, peaceful, and caring world.
+Presented below is a brief examination society to explain these forces and their development.
+Understanding how society has evolved allows us to comprehend the process of change and support progress towards a more sustainable, peaceful, and prosperous world.

 With production as society’s foundation and guide, it will now be examined.
 Modern production is dominated by private firms producing commodities for sale.
 Money, and all other commodities, are the products of human labor.
 The accumulation of wealth drives society; firms produce to accumulate and grow and investors follow the highest profit.
 The power of money comes from its ability to be exchanged with all other products.
 What makes commodities exchangeable with each other is a common trait they share.
 Exchanged goods have an objective value, a comparable quantity that is steady across a specific market.
 This objective value comes has to come from an objective measure comparing production; the expenditure of production time.